 I value the unique experiences that every person and family bring to their pregnancy, birth, and early postpartum days.
 I am committed to supporting your autonomy throughout this process, and strive to provide information and support to facilitate your decision making.
 It's an honour to work with you during this time.

-When I am not at work, I am hanging out with my two best friends.
-My partner, and our little one, who was born in June 2020 (a pandemic baby!)
+When I am not at work, I am hanging out with my three best friends.
+My partner, and our two little ones.
 We enjoy camping, swimming, cooking, and quiet movie nights together.

 Carolyn Saunders, Registered Midwife